Yorkshire Oaks

 The Yorkshire Oaks is a Group 1 flat horse race in Great Britain open to fillies and mares aged three years or older.
 It is run at York over a distance of 1 mile 3 furlongs and 188 yards (2,385 metres), and it is scheduled to take place each year in August.

 History

 The event was established in 1849, and it was originally restricted to fillies aged three.
 The inaugural running was won by Ellen Middleton, owned by the 2nd Earl of Zetland.

 The present system of race grading was introduced in 1971, and the Yorkshire Oaks was subsequently classed at Group 1 level.
 It was opened to older fillies and mares in 1991.

-The race has been sponsored by Darley Stud since 2006, and it is currently held on the second day of York's four-day Ebor Festival meeting.
+The race has been sponsored by Pertemps Network since 2023, and it is currently held on the second day of York's four-day Ebor Festival meeting.

 The Yorkshire Oaks often features horses which ran previously in The Oaks.
-The first to achieve victory in both races was Brown Duchess in 1861, and the most recent was Snowfall in 2021.
+The first to achieve victory in both races was Brown Duchess in 1861, and the most recent was Minnie Hauk in 2025.